Jnwong116/RuntogetherCCF/.github/pull_request_template.md

 - [ ] Pull request title matches Jira ticket.
 - [ ] Ticket has been claimed on Jira
 - [ ] Pull request has been approved by CodeOwner
+- [ ] Pull Request has been assigned to yourself